praveen-gopal-reddy/Data-Science-Projects/README.md

 - Analyze River Wey floods in Guildford town, Surrey in 2013 and 2020 and River Severn floods at Bewdley town, Worcestershire in 2021.
 - Analyze time series data and build quadrant plots.
 - Analyze river flood data and find correlations between input variables.
-- Write equations and functions to calcuate amount of water flooded after threshold river level reached.
 - Visualize flooded water in terms of graphs and 2d boxes.

 #### Skills and Tools